USS

 completion of the mail delivery, proceeded back and

 resumed assigned screen station.
+At 1800 the

 first transports, T.U.
 79.14.1, commenced retirement.
 CDS 49 in PICKING was